mhucka/mediawiki-google-spreadsheet-extension/README.md

 ### Using the plug-in in wiki pages

-When used in a wiki page, `<gscellvalue>` accepts arguments that indicate a row to find in the spreadsheet and the column value within that row to be returned.
-The approach is relatively simple and relies on one important assumption about the spreadsheet: that the **first row consists of column labels**.
-References to "rows" in this extension are to these row labels and **not** to the spreadsheet's own row identifiers&mdash;in other words, not to the "A", "B", "C", ....
+When used in a wiki page, `<gscellvalue>` accepts arguments that indicate a row to find in the spreadsheet and the column within that row.
+The content of the cell identified by that row/column combination is returned.
+The indexing approach relies on one important assumption about the spreadsheet: that the **first row consists of column labels**.
+References to "rows" in this extension are to these row labels and **not** to the spreadsheet's own row identifiers&mdash;in other words, **not** to the "A", "B", "C", ....
 "AA", "AB", etc., provided by the spreadsheet, but rather to row labels that the spreadsheet author provides.
-This approach provides an important capability: you can reorder the spreadsheet columns without affecting column references in MediaWiki pages.
+This approach is crucial to allowing you to reorder the spreadsheet columns without affecting column references in MediaWiki pages.

-The wiki page syntax for `gscellvalue` is the following:
+The page syntax for using `gscellvalue` in wiki text is the following:

 ~~~~~
 <gscellvalue sheet="S" find="X" in="Y" return="Z"